Saturday, November 2, 2013

 What is Skew?

+Skew is defined as the difference in propagation delay between two or more signal paths.
+Skew is of greatest concern between two conductors of a differential pair.
 If both path lengths aren’t matched precisely, skew in a differential pair can lead to increased Insertion Loss, Impedance Mismatch, Crosstalk and EMI.
+Low skew between multiple paths can be important in a parallel...

 Share: